nemesisnes/nemesisnes/README.md

-- 👋 Hi, I’m @nemesisnes
+- 👋 Hi, I’m @nemesisnes (Nemesis NeS, originally known as NeS, NeSone (NeS One), NeStea and Haze (Yeah, the original not the duplicates that has been running around pretending to be me))
-- 👀 I’m interested in Gaming, Progamming games, and well, games.
+- 👀 I’m interested in Gaming, Progamming games, and well, games and women (all men need women in their lives).
-- 🌱 I’m currently learning Python, Godot, and Objective C, Visual C and C# with C++.
+- 🌱 I’m currently learning UnrealScript, Unreal Engine, Python, Godot, and Objective C, Visual C and C# with C++.
+(C much >.>)
 - 💞️ I’m looking to collaborate on nothing yet, riding solo.
+(This might change soon enough)
-- 📫 How to reach me charles.hamlett.78@gmail.com
+- 📫 How to reach me charles.hamlett.78@gmail.com of charles.hamlett.78@outlook.com

 <!---
 nemesisnes/nemesisnes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.